wallix/pylogsparser/README.rst

 - source_mac : MAC address of a source host.
 - source_port : source port of a network connection.
-- status : component status such as FAIL, success, 404.
-- taxonomy : associates a log to a software type, such as firewall, antivirus ... see below for a complete list.
+- status : component status such as FAIL, success, 404. see below for a complete list.
 - url : an URL as defined in rfc1738. (scheme://netloc/path;parameters?query#fragment)
 - user : a user id.